DU-Racing/DU-Racing-System/info/README.md

     - Formula DU
         - Requires Herckqun bikes and only races on fully voxeled tracks.
     - Pocketable Challenges
         - Requires the ship be pocketable.
+Located at many main race centers.
+    - Hoverclass
+        - Default Speeder Lua (adjust parameters allowed) and no high elevation lift.
     - Hybrids
         - Spec being developed.
 Current prototype is Vesperion.